 SHARE YOUR OPIOID STORY

-Our goal in collecting and sharing these stories is to minimize the stigma surrounding the crisis by helping people talk more openly about addiction.
+Share Your Opioid Story is a national movement to decrease the stigma surrounding substance use disorder by sharing personal stories.
 For many people, stigma is one of the hardest obstacles in seeking and receiving treatment and in sustaining recovery.
 Stigma is the invisible stain we place on people and ourselves.
 Stigma shames and isolates and creates divides of “them” and “us.”
-We think stories can change that.
-Your story can change someone’s mind.
-Your story can combat stigma.
+Stories can change that.
+Sharing your story can impact people, including yourself.

 We encourage anyone who has experienced any kind of substance use disorder, supported someone with substance use disorder, lost a loved one to substance use disorder, or been impacted by substances as a pain patient to share your story.
 Your story can make all the difference for someone affected by substance use disorder – as well as for someone who has no idea what it’s like to live with substance use disorder or to love someone with the disease.

 Substance use disorder can affect anyone from any background.
 You’ll see that people with all types of experiences and backgrounds interact on our site.
 We also attempt to highlight the various paths to recovery and to decrease the stigma around medication-assisted treatment.
 We believe that people with substance use disorder deserve to be treated with dignity and respect.